hasura/ddn-sample-app/README.md

 See more details on DDN Advanced [here](https://hasura.io/pricing).

-1. Switch to this branch to start the DDN Advanced Workflow
+**Switch to this branch to start the DDN Advanced Workflow - https://github.com/hasura/ddn-sample-app/tree/multirepo/team1admin**

 ## Core Concepts